Configuration Settings

 Cookbook Offline Mode

 Cookbook also has a mode where it will reduce Internet activity by adding REPO_OFFLINE=1 into .config.
-This mode is useful when you are in places where the Internet is slow or absent, or when you want a fixed build system state or faster incremental compilation.
+This mode is useful when you are in places where the Internet connection is slow or absent, or when you want a fixed build system state or faster incremental compilation.

 In this mode, Cookbook will not update the source of any recipe or a package binary if also set with REPO_BINARY=1.
 It also adds the --offline option to some Cargo build methods inside recipes where it is supported.
 When Cookbook or Cargo must access the Internet because sources do not exist locally it will throw an error instead.